Interlacing Diffusions: Two-level construction

 We give a final definition in the case of $W^{n,n+1}$ only, that has a natural analogue for $W^{n,n}$ and $W^{n+1,n}$ (we shall elaborate on the notion introduced below in Section 5.1 on well-posedness of $SDEs$ with reflection).
 Take $Y=(Y_1,\cdots,Y_n)$ to be an $n$-dimensional system of \textit{non-intersecting} paths in $\mathring{W}^n(I^{\circ})$, so that in particular $Y_1<Y_2<\cdots<Y_n$.
 Then, by \textit{$X$ is a system of $n+1$ $L$-diffusions reflected off $Y$} we mean processes $\left(X_1(t),\cdots,X_{n+1}(t);t \ge 0\right)$, satisfying $X_1(t)\le Y_1(t) \le X_2(t) \le \cdots \le X_{n+1}(t)$ for all $t \ge 0$, and so that the following $SDEs$ hold,

 where the positive finite variation processes $K^l,K^r,K_i^+,K_i^-$ are such that $K^l$ increases only when $X_1=l$, $K^r$ increases only when $X_{n+1}=r$, $K^+_i(t)$ increases only when $Y_i=X_i$ and $K^-_{i}(t)$ only when $Y_{i-1}=X_i$, so that $(X_1(t)\le Y_1(t)\le \cdots \le X_{n+1}(t))\in W^{n,n+1}(I)$ forever.
 Here $\beta_1,\cdots,\beta_{n+1}$ are independent standard Brownian motions which are moreover \textit{independent} of $Y$.
 The reader should observe that the dynamics between $(X,Y)$ are exactly the ones prescribed in the system of $SDEs$ (\ref{System1SDEs}) with the difference being that now the process has infinite lifetime.
 This can be achieved from (\ref{System1SDEs}) by $h$-transforming the $Y$ process as explained in this section to have infinite lifetime.
-We thus arrive at our main Theorem,
+By pathwise uniqueness of solutions to reflecting $SDEs$, with coefficients satisfying $(\mathbf{YW})$, in continuous time-dependent domains proven in Proposition \ref{wellposedness}, under any absolutely continuous change of measure for the $(X,Y)$-process that depends only on $Y$ (a Doob $h$-transform in particular), the equations (\ref{systemofreflectingLdiffusions}) still hold with the $\beta_i$ independent Brownian motions which moreover remain independent of the $Y$ process.
+We thus arrive at our main theorem: